 Robots are coming for Europe’s jobs

-With the use of industrial robots rising globally, the average worker in Slovakia - the world's top car producer per capita - faces a 62 per cent median probability that his or her job will be automated "in the near future," the European Bank for Reconstruction and Development said on Tuesday.
+With the use of industrial robots rising globally, the average worker in Slovakia -- the world's top car producer per capita -- faces a 62 per cent median probability that his or her job will be automated "in the near future," the European Bank for Reconstruction and Development said Tuesday.

 In a report that compared 11 emerging countries with developed economies, the London-based development bank said workers in Lithuania are only slightly less at risk, and the chance hovers at around a coin toss for employees in Slovenia, Poland, the Czech Republic and Estonia.
 Robots will be most used in textiles, agriculture and manufacturing, it said.